Semiconductor Supply Chain Intelligence

 before the term sheet.

 Foundry lock-in, uncapped liability, and take-or-pay exposure are existential for a semiconductor startup.
-We surface these flags — scored and sourced — from the only filings that can't be redacted.
+We surface these flags — scored and sourced — before you sign a term sheet.

 Incubators & Accelerators